aheald-quadball/us-quadball-rulebook/rulebook.md

 2.2.1.
 Hoop composition and construction

 A. Each hoop must be made up of a post and a circular loop attached to the top.
 These may be made of any material other than metal or concrete and must not be dangerous to players.
 B. A hoop must be attached to a base to keep it upright.
 i.
-This base should be included in the hoop pole height.
+This base should be included in the hoop pole height. ii.

-ii.
 Other than metal fasteners, the base must not be made of hard metal or concrete.
 C. Hoops must be freestanding and able to withstand play.
 i.
 Referees must disallow any hoops or bases that they believe are dangerous to the players.

 2.2.2.
 Hoop shape

 A. Each set of hoops must have posts of three different heights.
 i.
 These heights must be 3 feet, 4.5 feet, and 6 feet.
 B. A hoop loop must be fastened to the top of each post.
 i.
-The inner diameter of each hoop loop must be 33 inches.
+The inner diameter of each hoop loop must be 33 inches. ii.

-ii.
 The attachment of the hoop loop must not make the total height of the post exceed the required post heights.

 2.2.3.
 Hoop positioning

 A. Three hoops are positioned on each goal line.
 i.
-The 6 foot hoop must be placed at the center of the goal line.
+The 6 foot hoop must be placed at the center of the goal line. ii.

-ii.
 The other two hoops are placed on the goal line, 3 yards away from the 6 foot hoop on either side.
 iii.Facing either set of hoops from midfield, the 3 foot hoop must be on the left and the 4.5 foot hoop must be on the right.
 B. The hoop loops must be in line with the goal line.

 **2.3.
 GAME BALLS**

 2.3.1.
-The quadball
+The Quadball

-The quadball must be:
+The Quadball must be:
 A. A volleyball.
 B. Between 25.6 and 26.4 inches in circumference.

-C. The quadball must maintain its spherical shape and must be neither inflated all the way nor so flat that the average player could grip a bulk of the leather in one hand.
+C. The Quadball must maintain its spherical shape and must be neither inflated all the way nor so flat that the average player could grip a bulk of the leather in one hand.

 2.3.2.
 Dodgeballs

 The three dodgeballs must be:
 A. Spherical balls made of flexible rubber or rubber-like covers (such as dodgeballs).
 B. 8.5 inches in diameter, 26.7 inches in circumference.
 C. The dodgeballs must maintain their spherical shape and must be neither inflated all the way nor so flat that the average player could grip a bulk of the rubber in one hand.

 2.3.3.
 The Flag

 The flag must be:
 A. A standard tennis ball held within a tail.
 i.
 The tail must have a visible and unobstructed length of between 10 and 12 inches.
 a.
 If the tail is attached to the outside of the shorts, up to 2 inches of the attachment may be counted toward this minimum length.
 B. The flag must be tucked in or attached to the shorts of the flag runner in a manner that is secure and allows for the removal of the tail by the seeker.